domptail/Used-Cars/README.md

 - Trim,
 - HP (based on the year and trim).

-Some characteristics (e.g., color and transmission) are directly available on the first page of results of cars.com but not carmax.com.
+I will most likely use cars.com because some characteristics (e.g., color and transmission) are directly available on the first page of results of cars.com but not carmax.com.

-I will limit the search results to a certain radius around my zip code (e.g., 100 miles) because it is unlikely I will buy a car from across the country and prices do vary.
-Used cars tend to be cheaper in the northeast and in Florida compared to California for example ([reference](https://www.cnbc.com/2016/08/30/where-to-get-the-best-used-car-prices.html))
+I will limit the search results to a certain radius around my zip code (e.g., 100 miles) because it is unlikely that I will buy a car from across the country and prices do vary.
+Used cars tend to be cheaper in the northeast and in Florida compared to California for example ([reference](https://www.cnbc.com/2016/08/30/where-to-get-the-best-used-car-prices.html)).

 I will use the data to train an algorithm estimating the price of a car based on its characteristics.